Member Organizations

 - Chamber of Professional Accountants of the Republic of Kazakhstan (CPA RK)

-- Professional Accountants Organization of Kazakhstan (UCHET)
+- National Bank of Kazakhstan

 Relevant Legislation

-- Law on Audit Activity in the Republic of Kazakhstan, 1998 (as amended 2015) (in Russian)
+- Law on Audit Activity of the Republic of Kazakhstan (1998, as amended 2020

 Relevant Publications